neilboyd/me/NDC-Sydney-2016.md

 There's one code of conduct rule: what happens in PubConf stays in PubConf.
 That means no photos and no quotes.

-The star of the conference, and of PubConf, was Troy Hunt.
+The star of NDC, and of PubConf, was Troy Hunt.
 He was the subject of many of the jokes, and he gave a nice talk on the lighter side of security.

 PubConf ended with music from Dylan Beattie who said "two good things came out of Australia 40 years ago - Troy Hunt and AC/DC"